RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 .. tip::

-		You can search the Recycle Bin table for specific data [see :ref:`searchingandsorting`]
+		You can search the Recycle Bin table for specific data (see :ref:`searchingandsorting`).

 |annotate-recyclebin-page|